jyotil-raval/interview-questions/ReactJS/03 Advanced Level.md

 > _Conclusion_: Effective state management is crucial for building robust React applications, and choosing the right approach depends on factors like application size, complexity, and performance requirements.

-#### Advanced 3> Explain the concept of Redux middleware and provide examples of popular middleware.
+#### Advanced 3> Explain the concept of Redux middleware and provide examples of popular middleware

 > _Purpose_: Redux middleware intercepts dispatched actions before they reach the reducer, allowing developers to add extra functionality such as logging, asynchronous API calls, or routing.